MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 # Custom machine learning models

-**Intelligence** > **Custom Models** lets you manage workflows based on Azure Machine Learning models.
-Workflows help you choose the data you want to generate from insights and map the results to your Customer Insights data.
-[Read the blog about extending Customer Insights with custom models](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/04/extending-dynamics-365-customer-insights-with-azure-ml-based-custom-models/) and the [blog with examples of custom models](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/05/examples-of-extending-dynamics-365-customer-insights-with-azure-ml/).
+**Intelligence** > **Custom models** lets you manage workflows based on Azure Machine Learning models.
+Workflows help you choose the data you want to generate insights from and map the results to your unified customer data.
+For more information about building custom ML models, see [Use Azure Machine Learning-based models](azure-machine-learning-experiments.md).

 ## Responsible AI

-Predictions give substantial capabilities to business to create better customer experiences, improve business capabilities and revenue streams, and define completely new ways of doing business.
-This value can come at a cost to individuals and society, and we strongly recommend you balance the value of your prediction against the impact it has and biases that may be introduced in an ethical manner.
-Learn more about how Microsoft is [addressing Responsible AI](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6).
-You can also learn about [techniques and processes](https://docs.microsoft.com/en-us/azure/machine-learning/concept-responsible-ml) specific to Azure Machine Learning.
+Predictions offer capabilities to create better customer experiences, improve business capabilities, and revenue streams.
+We strongly recommend you balance the value of your prediction against the impact it has and biases that may be introduced in an ethical manner.
+Learn more about how Microsoft is [addressing Responsible AI](https://www.microsoft.com/ai/responsible-ai?activetab=pivot1%3aprimaryr6).
+You can also learn about [techniques and processes for responsible machine learning](https://docs.microsoft.com/azure/machine-learning/concept-responsible-ml) specific to Azure Machine Learning.

 ## Prerequisites